adeoke/django-quarantine-workout-graphql/README.md

 **Note you will need to have both `docker` and `docker compose` installed.**

-You will need to have both docker and docker-compose installed.
-Provided you do, then navigate to the project root, launch the terminal and input:

 1. Launch terminal at project root
 2. Input the following to the terminal to start the container: